 Hardywood is deeply dedicated to minimizing our environmental impact.
 All of our power is sourced from renewable energy, and we use recycled packaging and sustainable materials whenever possible.

 Founded in Richmond, Virginia, by lifelong friends, Hardywood Park Craft Brewery has been soulfully brewing beer since 2011.
 Today, Hardywood operates a brewery and taproom in Richmond.
-A brewery and taproom is slated to open in Charlottesville in the fall of 2016.
-In 2017, Hardywood will open a new $28M brewing facility and beer campus in Goochland, Virginia.
+A brewery and taproom is slated to open in Charlottesville in 2017.
+In 2018, Hardywood will open a new $28M brewing facility and beer campus in Goochland, Virginia.
 Hardywood beers have earned international acclaim with medals at the World Beer Cup and Great American Beer Festival, as well as a rare 100 rating by BeerAdvocate Magazine.